Workload

 An application that will run to completion.
 It is the unit of admission in Kueue.
 Sometimes referred to as job.

 A workload is an application that will run to completion.
-It can be composed by one or multiple Pods that, loosely or tightly coupled, that, as a whole, complete a task.
+It can be composed by one or multiple Pods that, loosely or tightly coupled, as a whole, complete a task.
 A workload is the unit of admission in Kueue.

 The prototypical workload can be represented with a Kubernetes batch/v1.Job.
 For this reason, we sometimes use the word job to refer to any workload, and Job when we refer specifically to the Kubernetes API.